muratg98/muratg98/README.md

 ## Hey there 👋 my name is Murat

 I'm from London 🇬🇧, living in the GMT time zone 🌍.
-I'm a big fan of coding in Next.js ⚡ and, more recently, implementing Payload CMS 🛠️.
+I'm a big fan of coding in Next.js and, more recently, implementing Payload CMS.
 I love testing new software — with tech evolving so fast, it feels like there’s something new to explore every second ⏱️.

 When I'm not programming, you’ll probably find me eating 🍽️, training calisthenics 🤸, playing padel 🎾, or gaming 🎮.